 3. Why not both?

 There’s nothing stopping you from investing in both individual companies and funds.
-Here’s a couple of examples:
+Here’s a couple of examples where you might use both in your investment portfolio:

 - Tilt your portfolio – you might invest in the NZ Top 50 fund to get instant diversification in the NZ market, but still really like a particular company or industry sector.
 For example, if you’re a fan of the retirement village sector, you could also invest in a company like Summerset in order to “tilt” your portfolio to gain more exposure to that sector, than you would by just investing in the NZ Top 50 fund alone.
 It’s like getting that box of Cadbury Favourites, and getting to add more of your favourite chocolate (like the Picnics 🙂 ).